Brigham City (film): Plot

 Wes Clayton (Richard Dutcher) is the town sheriff of the small, idyllic town of Brigham City, Utah.
 Clayton is a devout Latter-Day Saint who is one of seventeen bishops in the town.
 In Clayton's entire career, there have never been any serious or heinous crimes reported in Brigham City, and generally remains optimistic about the town's friendly nature.
 His only staff are the witty Peg, his receptionist, Stu (Wilford Brimley), the elderly former sheriff of Brigham City, and Terry, a young and idealistic deputy.

 While driving with Terry one day, they stumble upon the body of a young women who has been beaten to death in an isolated shack off the road.
 Since Wes has no experience in murder investigations and because he wants to keep the murder's influence out of his town, he calls in the FBI from their closest office in Salt Lake City, Utah.
 Among the two agents sent is Meredith, who confides to Clayton that the killer is likely someone within Brigham City, a claim Clayton doesn't believe.
 The subsequent investigation turns up little evidence, mostly due to Clayton's lack of resources, but tries to keep up with it as best he can.
+He also wants to keep the news of the murder private and contained, for fear that the people in the city would assume the worst about each other in their everyday lives.

 During the night after a local parade and festival, the body of a local beauty pageant queen is found under a gazebo, raped and strangled.
 Shocked, Clayton decides to deputize Stu and expands his search to within Brigham City, starting with some migrant workers working for Ralph, a local contractor for Brigham City.
 Clayton and his team organize an effort to gather fingerprints to test against those found at the crime scenes, using beer bottles collected from a local bar.
 After collecting all of the bottles, Clayton leaves the team to their respective duties.
 While on his way back, Stu visits a convenience store and stumbles upon an apparent robbery, finding the store's clerk, a local girl named Jamie, tied up.
 Before he can act, Stu is shot to death by the killer, who takes Jamie with him.
 Clayton visits the scene and, at his wits end, decides that the killer is indeed someone within Brigham City and not an outsider.
 At the police station, Peg confides to Meredith that Clayton is dedicated to the job because he was involved in a fatal car accident that killed his wife and son, and put him into a coma for several days.
 Knowing what people can lose, Peg declares, keeps Clayton at work.